-The Company's stock option has no dilutive effect in the first half of 2012 and 2011.
+The Company's stock option has no dilutive effect for the nine months ended September 2012 and 2011.
 Also, the Company does not have any potential common share nor other instruments that may entitle the holder to common shares.
 Hence, diluted EPS is the same as basic EPS.